 Researchers in visual analytics often focus on the perceptual and cognitive processes of a single analyst.
 In practice, real-world analysis is also a social process that may involve multiple interpretations, discussion, and dissemination of results \cite{heer:voyagers, ibm:manyeyes}.
 The implication is clear: to fully support the analysis life-cycle, visual analytics tools should support social interaction.
 At minimum, tools must be able to export views (png, jpg, ppt, etc.) or data subsets (csv, json, xls, etc.) for sharing and revisitation.
 An important capability is to export the settings for the control panels, so other analysts can see the same visualization.
-Figure {fig-senseus} shows one example of a collaborative visual analysis tool incorporating view sharing, annotation and discussion.
+Figure {figsenseus} shows one example of a collaborative visual analysis tool incorporating view sharing, annotation and discussion.

-Figure {fig-senseus}: Collaborative Visual Analysis in Sense.us \cite{heer:voyagers}. (a) An interactive visualization, with a graphical annotation for the currently selected comment.
+Figure {fig-senseus}: Collaborative Visual Analysis in Sense.us \cite{heer:voyagers}.
+Counter-clockwise: (a) An interactive visualization, with a graphical annotation for the currently selected comment.
 The visualization is a stacked time-series visualization of the U.S. labor force, broken down by gender.
 Here the percentage of the work force in military jobs is shown. (b) A set of graphical annotation tools. (c) A bookmark trail of saved views. (d) Text-entry field for adding comments.
-Bookmarks can be dragged onto the text field to link viewsto a comment. (e) Comments attached to the current view. (f) Shareable URL for the current application state.
+Bookmarks can be dragged onto the text field to link views to a comment. (e) Comments attached to the current view. (f) Shareable URL for the current application state.
 The URL is updated automatically as the visualization state changes.

 A simple but effective aid to collaboration is view sharing via application bookmarking: a visual analytics system should be able to model and export its internal state \cite{heer:voyagers, ibm:manyeyes}.
+Unlike a static screenshot, bookmarking enables analysts to take up an exploration where their collaborators left off.
 View sharing often takes the form of a URL or similar identifier that allows a collaborator to quickly navigate to a view of interest.
 Seeing an identical view provides collaborators with a common ground for discussion.
 Annotation methods can be applied within such views to further collaboration.
 One challenge for effective view sharing concerns how to handle dynamic data: should a bookmarked view maintain a snapshot to historical data, provide access to the most current data, or both?

 Another method of sharing and dissemination is to publish a visualization.
 Commercial tools such as Spotfire and Tableau can publish visualization dashboards as interactive web pages.
 These web-based components provide a subset of interactive functionality (e.g., selection, search, and drill-down) to enable some amount of follow-up analysis.
 Services such as IBM's Many-Eyes \cite{ibm:manyeyes} can be used to embed visualization applets in external web sites.
-Publishing is particularly important for engaging larger audiences.
-Visualizations embedded within a blog or discussion forum can reach an established audience and may foster discussion more effectively than a centralized visualization site \cite{danis:place}.
+Publishing is particularly important for reaching larger audiences.
+However, while publishing is a necessary condition for broad sharing, it may not be sufficient by itself for engaging viewers \cite{heer:cva}.
+Visualizations embedded within a blog or discussion forum can reach an established audience and may foster discussion more effectively than a centralized site \cite{danis:place}.

 Other collaborative concerns depend on the context of use.
 Are collaborators working synchronously (same time) or asynchronously (different time)?
 Are they co-located (same place) or distributed (different place)?
-Each of these configurations may require specialized strategies that consider the division of work, access control, presence indicators, and activity awareness \cite{heer:voyagers, isenberg:esv}.
+Each of these configurations may require specialized strategies that consider the division of work, access control, presence indicators, and activity awareness \cite{heer:cva, heer:voyagers, isenberg:esv}.